Designed to help graduate students enrolled in a business program cover college costs while getting the most out of a loan.

 11 Length of grace period may be shorter than six months for students enrolled in school for longer than 60 months.
 The immediate repayment option does not have a grace period.

 12 Request for the cosigner to be released can be made after the first 48 consecutive, on-time payments (not later than ten days after the due date) of principal and interest have been made.
-Lump sum payments are treated as one individual payment, regardless of the payment size.
 At the time of the request, the student borrower must meet credit criteria, must have had at least one payment transferred electronically from a bank account and must be enrolled for automatic deduction of monthly payments from a bank account.
+Cosigner release may not be available for loans in a forbearance status.

 14 The legal age for entering into contracts is 18 years of age in every state except Alabama (19 years old), Nebraska (19 years old, only for wards of the state), and Mississippi and Puerto Rico (21 years old).